SteelCompendium/data-rules-md-dse/Abilities/Talent/1st-Level Features/Precognition.md

   scc:
     - mcdm.heroes.v1:feature.ability.talent.1st-level-feature:precognition-3-clarity
   scdc:
-    - 1.1.1:13.2.1.1:11
+    - 1.1.1:11.2.1.1:11
   source: mcdm.heroes.v1
   target: Self or one ally
   type: feature/ability/talent/1st-level-feature
 effects:
+  - name: Effect
-  - effect: Ability rolls made against the target take a bane until the start of your next turn.
+    effect: Ability rolls made against the target take a bane until the start of your next turn.
 Whenever the target takes damage while under this effect, they can use a triggered action to make a free strike against the source of the damage.
-    name: Effect
 ```